-Looking for these 10 signs your cat may have had a stroke will let you know whether your should seek emergency care immediately.
+Looking for these 10 signs your cat may have had a stroke will let you know whether you should seek emergency care immediately.

 Cat stroke symptoms are different from humans, so much so that for years it was assumed that cats did not suffer from strokes, according to petinfo.com

-While Paws News for Cat Lovers has not had a cat that has had a stroke (that we know of), we have been impacted by the devastation of strokes in humans, as two significant others each had a stroke, and we lived through the arduous rehabilitation process, and dealt with their physical and personal changes.
+While Paws News for Cat Lovers has not had a cat that has had a stroke (that we know of), we have been impacted by the devastation of strokes in humans.
+Two significant others had a stroke, and we lived through the arduous rehabilitation process and dealt with their physical and personal changes.

 10 signs your cat has had a stroke